raselm606/portfolio_blog_laravel8/README.md

 ## This is a Personal Portfolio website
 I am Rasel Mahmud.
-I developed this website using Laravel 8.
+I have developed this website using Laravel 8. <br>
-Frontend Technology: Html5, CSS3, jQuery, Javascript
+Frontend Technology: Html5, CSS3, jQuery, Javascript <br>
-Backend Technology: PHP, Laravel8
+Backend Technology: PHP, Laravel8 <br>
-Database: MySQL
+Database: MySQL <br>

 ## About Laravel